-Darlington, a Anti Masonic, was the representative for Pennsylvania's 4th congressional district from 1837 to 1839.
+Darlington was the representative for Pennsylvania’s 4th congressional district and was an Anti Masonic.
+He served from 1837 to 1839.

 From Dec 1833 to Mar 1839, Darlington missed 283 of 1,261 roll call votes, which is 22.4%.
 This is on par with the median of 23.4% among the lifetime records of representatives serving in Mar 1839.
 The chart below reports missed votes over time.